Critically fixed Thurston maps: classification, recognition, and twisting: The Twisting Problem

-The twisting problem for polynomial maps has been sufficiently well studied in the last decade \cite{BarNekr_Twist, KelseyLodge, LifitingTrees, HighDegreeRabbitTwisting, CubicTwisting}.
+The Twisting Problem for polynomial maps has been sufficiently well studied in the last decade \cite{BarNekr_Twist, KelseyLodge, LifitingTrees, HighDegreeRabbitTwisting, CubicTwisting}.
 However, in the non-polynomial case, the problem has been previously considered only for rational maps of low degree with four postcritical points \cite{Lodge_Boundary, KelseyLodge}.

-In this section, we address the twisting problem for the family of critically fixed Thurston maps.
+In this section, we address the Twisting Problem for the family of critically fixed Thurston maps.
 We start though by briefly discussing the principal previous work in the polynomial case; see \cite{LifitingTrees} for a more thorough overview.

-The first instance of the twisted problem was posed by John Hubbard in the 1980s.
+The first instance of the Twisting Problem was posed by John Hubbard in the 1980s.
 Namely, let us consider the quadratic polynomials of the form $z^2+c$ for which the critical point $0$ is $3$-periodic.
 There are exactly three such polynomials, called the \emph{rabbit polynomial} $p_R$ (with $c\approx -0.1225 + 0.7448i$), the \emph{co-rabbit polynomial} $p_C$ (with $c\approx -0.1225 - 0.7448i$), and the \emph{airplane polynomial} $p_A$ (with $c\approx -1.7548$).
-Take the rabbit polynomial $p_R$ and postcompose it with (an iterate of) the Dehn twist $T_\gamma$ about a Jordan curve $\gamma$ surrounding the postcritical points $p_R(0)$ and $p^2_R(0)$ and staying in the upper half-plane.
-The Levy-Bernstein theorem \cite[Theorem~10.3.9]{HubbardBook2} implies that the twisted map $T_\gamma^n \circ p_R$ is realized for every $n\in \Z$, and thus it must be combinatorially equivalent to precisely one of the polynomials $p_R$, $p_C$, and $p_A$.
-The problem of understanding the combinatorial class of $T_\alpha^n \circ p_R$ (in terms of $n\in \Z$) is called \emph{Hubbard's twisted rabbit problem}.
+Take the rabbit polynomial $p_R$ and postcompose it with (an iterate of) the Dehn twist $T_\gamma$ about a Jordan curve $\gamma$ surrounding the postcritical points $p_R(0)$ and $p^2_R(0)$ and staying in the upper half-plane in $\C$.
+The Levy--Bernstein theorem \cite[Theorem~10.3.9]{HubbardBook2} implies that the twisted map $T_\gamma^n \circ p_R$ is realized by a rational map for every $n\in \Z$, and thus it must be combinatorially equivalent to precisely one of the polynomials $p_R$, $p_C$, and $p_A$.
+The problem of finding the combinatorial equivalence class of $T_\gamma^n \circ p_R$ (as a function of $n\in \Z$) is called \emph{Hubbard's twisted rabbit problem}.